MeechtaughtU/Python_Portfolio/README.md

 Tsimms Portfolio
 Project Overview
 Welcome to my GitHub portfolio!
-This repository showcases various projects I've worked on, ranging from automation scripts to data analysis.
-It serves as a demonstration of my programming skills, problem-solving abilities, and interests in software development.
+This repository showcases various projects I've worked on, from automation scripts to data analysis.
+It serves as a demonstration of my programming skills, problem-solving abilities, and interest in software development.

 Features
 Automatic File Sorter: Organizes files into specific folders.
 Calculator: A simple arithmetic calculator.
 WebScraper: Extracts data from web pages.
-(Add more descriptions as needed.)
+Converter: Metric measurement converter.
+Life_Span: Python Visualization with MatPlotLib.PyPlot.

 Getting Started
 Clone the repository:
 bash